 This indicates that unconditioned newly manufactured panels can increase in moisture content when installed in a building under construction and subsequently change in moisture content as the building is occupied, heated and dries out, with the consequence of dimensional changes.
 For guidance purposes it may be assumed that a 1% change in panel moisture content will cause a dimensional change in panel width, length and thickness as given in moisture content as the building is occupied, heated and dries out, with the consequence of dimensional changes.
-For guidance purposes it may be assumed that a 1% change in panel moisture content will cause a dimensional change in panel moisture content will cause a dimensional change in panel moisture content will cause a dimensional change in panel width, length and thickness as given in Table 4.
+For guidance purposes it may be assumed that a 1% change in panel moisture content will cause a dimensional change in panel width, length and thickness as given in Table 4.

-Dimensional change for a 1% change in panel moisture content (Extracted from CEN/TR 12872)
+TABLE 4: Dimensional change for a 1% change in panel moisture content (Extracted from CEN/TR 12872)